 Participants will be asked to complete and return their forms to the CCC for scanning.
-Non-respondents will receive one additional mailing from the CCC.
+Non-respondents will receive up to one additional mailing from the CCC.
 Once a sufficient interval after the last mailing has passed with no response, Regional Center (RC) or Outcomes Collection Satellite (OCS) staff will attempt to contact those participants by telephone to collect this information.
 In addition, RC/OCS staff will also telephone participants who have requested telephone follow-up.
 RC/OCS staff will be asked to review personal contact information on each such contact.

-Because of the nature of the medications inventory forms, participants will be given an option of completing these by phone.
-As previously implemented in the 2009 cycle, a toll-free number will be provided with the mailed questionnaire.
+Because of the nature of the medications and inventory forms, participants will be given an option of completing these by phone or identifying a proxy to complete forms on their behalf.
+As previously implemented, a toll-free number will be provided with the mailed questionnaire.